 Break the problem down.
 Most difficult problems are actually several smaller problems that aren't so difficult.
 Is there a smaller piece of the problem you're working on that you could solve?

 Do your own research.
-Go through all of the steps on the debugging lessons before asking for help.
+Go through all of the steps in the associated debugging lessons before asking for help.
 Re-read/watch the relevant lessons on this site.
 Search online to see if you can find anybody else who had the same problem you did.

 Have your problem as close to being fixed as you know how.
 Often, when something isn't going right, you try a lot of different things to see what works, including things you think won't work but want to try out.
 Before you ask someone for help, get your project back to the state that you think is the closest to working.